LeeHan Welcomes You

 I will endeavor to overcome any shyness I might feel in front of an audience.
 In this effort, I will assist my instructors in teaching beginning students whenever possible.

 I will not hesitate to take necessary risks in order to develop into an ideal martial artist

 l will finish what I start, to reach my goals, and set new ones.

 8. Senior belt says : Two claps – Grand bow – Return – Stand up

 Senior belt calls: Line up by belt rank

 Class responds: Yes sir and/or ma’am

-Senior belt says: Turn around – Listen position (or stand) – Fix your uniform and belt – Stand up when you are done
+Senior belt says: Turn around – Listen position – Fix your uniform and belt – Stand up when you are done

-Senior belt says: Put your hands on your knees – Lee and Han 5 times after me – One two three - Three claps – Who is the best – Hugging time
+Senior belt says: Put your hands on your knees – Say "ki hap" 5 times after me

 Senior belt says: Class dismissed